RohitChandajkar/CppProject4/README.md

 # CppProject4
-# README: Half Section View of 3D Object using STL File
+#  Half Section View of 3D Object using STL File

 This README provides a detailed guide on how to create a half section view of a 3D object using an STL (Stereolithography) file.
 The half section view enhances visualization by revealing internal structures and details of the object.
 This guide covers the process step-by-step.